Brendan Rodgers Preview, Player Props: Rockies vs. Diamondbacks

-The Colorado Rockies, including Brendan Rodgers (.114 batting average in his past 10 games), battle starter Brandon Pfaadt and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.
+The Colorado Rockies, including Brendan Rodgers (.143 batting average in his past 10 games), battle starting pitcher Zach Davies and the Arizona Diamondbacks at Chase Field, Wednesday at 3:40 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Diamondbacks.
+In his most recent appearance, he racked up two hits (going 2-for-4) against the Diamondbacks.

 Brendan Rodgers Game Info & Props vs. the Diamondbacks